a-sumo/aerophone/README.md

 - **bgfx:** Investigated for rendering capabilities, but the complexity in setting up with window handlers like GLFW was a hindrance.
 - **Qt6:** Offered UI and graphics capabilities but felt somewhat isolated in its approach, as opposed to a more modular framework that would allow for easier transitions as project requirements evolve.

-These explorations highlight the intricate balance between real-time audio synthesis, GPU programming, and interactive visualization in crafting the envisioned class of virtual instruments.
+These explorations highlight the intricate balance between real-time audio synthesis, GPU programming, and interactive visualization in crafting the desired class of virtual instruments.

 ## References